 Self-sufficiency (i.e. sustainable prosperity) is not only about production of goods and services, it is also about consumption of these in a sustainable way.
 Today, the world is rediscovering the value of sustainability and a sustainable livelihood through Right Livelihood Economics, which is based on the Buddhist teaching of Right Livelihood.
 Generations of Hela have practiced this economic doctrine for thousands of years. .

 "Let not a drop of water flow onto the sea before it is used first in the service of man."

 The value of Values

-These Hela values are depicted in our new Hela Standard.
+These traditional Hela values are now depicted in our modern standard of the Hela Nation.

 The modern standard [flag] of the Hela Nation.

 Humanity (love and kindness) is represented by the orange Sun-face.